SoFloPoJo

 emeralds and rubies for his eyes and lips.
 I come here to study men, the woman says.
 To know

-.
+what is humane.
 The only view I have is of the Rub’Al Khali.
 Nothing seems alive in front of

 me.
 But cymbals are crashing.
 I can hear them and when I place my hand on the window I feel